-Here’s a constellation for you if you have access to a very dark sky: Eridanus the River.
+Tonight, if you have access to a very dark sky, look for Eridanus the River.
 You won’t see this one from the city, or even the suburbs.
 Eridanus the River begins near the star Rigel in the constellation Orion the Hunter – and wells up in a great loop before ambling back down toward the southern horizon.

 Eridanus is one of the longest and faintest constellations.
 It’s variously said to represent the Nile in Egypt, Euphrates in western Asia, or the River Po in Italy.
 Eridanus is also sometimes called the River of Orion, or River of Ocean.
 In Homer’s day in ancient Greece, it was thought that the River of Ocean encircled a flat Earth.

 Why search for such a faint constellation?
 Only because it’s very beautiful.
 And seeing Eridanus – understanding its association with a river in the minds of the early stargazers – can give you a kinship with those stargazers from centuries ago.

 From most of the U.S., the River disappears below the southern horizon.
 But if you live at a very southerly latitude in the U.S., you can see a special sight: the star that represents the end of the River.
 This star is named Achernar.

 Bottom line: Can you find the long, meandering river of stars called Eridanus in your sky?
 Be sure to look from a dark location.